Sacrifice zone: Space industry

 Point Nemo is also known as “the oceanic pole of inaccessibility” for being the point in any ocean farthest from land.
 It serves as a "spacecraft cemetery" for space infrastructure and vessels.

 The human-environment interactions that lie at the heart of environmental justice, including sacrifice zones, have been proposed to also include the environmental sacrifice of regions beyond Earth.
 Klinger states that "the environmental geopolitics of Earth and outer space are inextricably linked by the spatial politics of privilege and sacrifice – among people, places and institutions".
 Dunnett has called outer space the 'ultimate sacrifice zone' that exemplifies a colonially framed pursuit of infinite opportunities for accumulation, exploitation, and pollution.
 This manifests in both terrestrial and space-based sacrifice zones related to launch infrastructure, waste, and orbital debris.

 Point Nemo is an oceanic point of inaccessibility located inside the South Pacific Gyre.
-It is selected as the most remote location in the world and serves as a "spacecraft cemetery" for space infrastructure and vessels.
-Since 1971, 273 spacecraft and satellites have been directed to Point Nemo; this number includes the Mir Space Station (142 tonnes) and will include the International Space Station (240 tonnes).
+As the area farthest from land anywhere in the world, it serves as a "spacecraft cemetery" for space infrastructure and vessels.
+Between 1971 and 2018, 263 spacecraft and satellites were directed to crash in Point Nemo; this number includes the Mir Space Station (142 tonnes).
+As of 2023, the International Space Station (240 tonnes) is scheduled to crash into Point Nemo in 2031.